Where Goldfinches are Made of Real Gold

 There really was a lot of cool activities for kids here.
 Damian would have had fun for at least an hour – and that was before we entered the slightly trippy “Web of Life” exhibit.

 It’s tough to really gain an appreciation for this thing through my pictures.
 It is a monument to creative museum exhibit construction.
 The rare piece that appeals to everyone between the ages of 2 and 100.
 There is an ample amount of educational material here explaining how “the web of life” really works.
-All of evolution’s buzzwords are used (ie, “diversity,” “adaptation”), but I’m not sure they actually use evolution as an explanation for the way things are which, if true, is unfortunate.
+All of evolution’s buzzwords are used (ie, “diversity,” “adaptation”), but I’m not sure they actually use evolution as an explanation for the way things are which is unfortunate.

 Anyway, there are plenty of bells and whistles in the room and even flashing lights for the toddler set.
 But the star of the show is without question the talking earthworm.
 His voice is slightly grating, but HE’S A TALKING EARTHWORM!
 That pops up out of the fake dirt and tells you all about what his role in the ecosystem is.